 That doesn’t change.

-However, I’m always very cautious when I say this because we’ve covered twin flame failure before and it’s entirely possible for twin flames to not reach union in a single lifetime.
-If you’ve made it to the point this lifetime where you’ve physically met your twin this is already incredibly rare which is why I don’t really talk about this topic too often.
-There’s rarely a good reason to just accept problems because the whole twin flame journey is a path to improvement.
+However, I’m always very cautious when I say this because we’ve covered twin flame failure before, and it’s entirely possible for twin flames not to reach union in a single lifetime.
+If you’ve made it to the point this lifetime where you’ve physically met your twin, this is already incredibly rare, which is why I don’t really talk about this topic too often.
+There’s rarely a good reason just to accept problems because the whole twin flame journey is a path to improvement.

 The reality is your twin flame probably hasn’t “fallen out of love” with you.
-You’ve just met too early and neither of you is ready for union yet.
+You’ve just met too early, and neither of you is ready for union yet.